Estimated reading time: 13 minutes

 Use these factors in your favor to spur you into retirement planning.
 Work past the fear and move into proactive tactics to take control of your future.

 Retirement Planning for Women Doesn’t Need to Be Scary

 As a female financial professional, I’ve worked with so many women over the course of my career.
 It’s important to realize you have many allies who want to help you succeed with your finances.

 One woman I worked with was the wife of a celebrity.
 She approached me in the beginning stages of a divorce.
 She was coming from a lifestyle of luxury, but she had been turning a blind eye to her financial situation.
 Her (soon-to-be-ex) husband wasn’t taking care of the bills and expenses, it was his business manager.
 This left her totally in the dark on the details, and she was basically thrown to the wolves.

 You never know what someone’s financial situation is behind closed doors.
-When it comes to our finances and retirement planning—especially for women—if we’ve never faced it before it’s a little overwhelming.
+When it comes to our finances and retirement planning—especially for women—if we’ve never faced it before, the financial overwhelm (just thinking about it) is very real.
 Focus on the steps you need to take to get a firm grip on your retirement plan.

 The biggest message you should take away from this post is that when it comes to retirement planning for women: DON’T DELAY!